r3tex/nephilim/README.md

 Moreover, every component is designed to be run in a distributed manner, meaning there is no single instance of a neural network, database, or streaming engine.
 The components can run on a single computer, or across multiple machines in a fault-tolerant way.
 For now, the assumption is that all components of Nephilim are trusted, but future work might include the ability to collaborate with external untrusted instances using modern consensus algorithms.

-Nephilim continuously continuously schedules and performs self-supervised finetuning using the sum of everything it has experienced so far.
+Nephilim continuously schedules and performs [RLAIF](https://arxiv.org/abs/2309.00267) using the sum of everything it has experienced so far.

 The primary components of Nephilim are as follows: